yawaramin/scala-modules/README.md

   end;                         |
 ```

-With this implementation, you can do things like:
+With this implementation, we can do things like:

     scala> (IntFn.insert(1, "a") _ andThen IntFn.get(1) _) { IntFn.empty }
     res7: String = a